-Somehow the city of Lübeck has always reminded me of Venice: An innocently cute and relatively small city that used to possess such a political influence and economic power – reaching all over Europe and beyond.
+Somehow Lubeck, Germany’s most ravishing city, has always reminded me of Venice.
+An innocently cute and relatively small city that used to possess such political influence and economic power – reaching all over Europe and beyond.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.